Alfred Francis: Club career

 Hull Kingston Rovers first became aware of Francis when he scored a try in Treherbert RLFC's 10–22 defeat by Hull Kingston Rovers during the 1909–10 season, but he was thought by Hull Kingston Rovers to be too small, so they decided against signing him.
 An official of Hull Kingston Rovers then recommended him to the Hull F.C. chairman who travelled to Wales, decided that Francis' size wasn't an issue, and signed him for Hull F.C. for 75 gold sovereigns (based on increases in average earnings, this would be approximately £27,720 in 2016) Treherbert RLFC completed only 12-matches during the 1909–10 season, and as defaulters, they were prevented from playing in the 1910–11 season, by which time both Alfred Francis, and David Galloway had joined Hull FC.

-Genealogical information
+Personal life

-Alf Francis' marriage to Emma M. (née Baxter) took place at St. Matthew's Church, Boulevard, Hull, on 8 December 1915, and was registered during fourth ¼ 1915 in Hull district.
-They had children; Wellesley T. Francis (birth registered during fourth ¼ 1916 in Hull district) and Megan Francis (birth registered during first ¼ 1922 in Hull district).
+Alf Francis' marriage to Emma Mabel Baxter took place at St. Matthew's Church, Boulevard, Hull, on 8 December 1915.
+They had children; Wellesley T. Francis (born 1916) and Megan Francis (born 1922).

+Francis, who worked as a miner in Wales, remained in Hull and became a barman after his career ended.
+He died in 1968 in Hull.